Azure/azure-sdk-for-php/README.md

 ### Create a Deployment

-To make a new deployment to Azure you must store the package file in a Windows Azure Blob Storage account under the same subscription as the hosted service to which the package is being uploaded.
-You can create a deployment package with the [Windows Azure PowerShell cmdlets](https://www.windowsazure.com/en-us/develop/php/how-to-guides/powershell-cmdlets/), or with the [cspack commandline tool](http://msdn.microsoft.com/en-us/library/windowsazure/gg432988.aspx).
+To make a new deployment to Azure you must store the package file in a Microsoft Azure Blob Storage account under the same subscription as the hosted service to which the package is being uploaded.
+You can create a deployment package with the [Microsoft Azure PowerShell cmdlets](https://www.windowsazure.com/en-us/develop/php/how-to-guides/powershell-cmdlets/), or with the [cspack commandline tool](http://msdn.microsoft.com/en-us/library/windowsazure/gg432988.aspx).

 ```PHP
 $hostedServiceName = "myhostedservice";